Soft & Quiet

-Soft & Quiet is a 2022 American horror thriller film written, produced and directed by Beth de Araújo in her directorial debut.
+Soft & Quiet is a 2022 American psychological thriller film written, directed, and co-produced by Beth de Araújo in her directorial debut.
 It stars Stefanie Estes and Olivia Luccardi.
 Jason Blum serves as an executive producer under his Blumhouse Productions banner.
+The film uses long takes to have it appear as one continuous take.

 The film premiered in the narrative competition at South by Southwest Film Festival on March 12, 2022.
 It was released on November 4, 2022, by Momentum Pictures.

 Plot

-Kindergarten teacher Emily organizes the first-time meeting of the "Daughters for Aryan Unity", an organization of white supremacist Caucasian women, which includes ex-convict Leslie, small grocer owner Kim, and disgruntled retail worker Marjorie.
-The members present have various grievances against immigrants, minorities, Jews, feminists, inclusion policies such as diversity quotas, and social justice organizations such as Black Lives Matter.
-The meeting, held in a church, is cut short when the church pastor, uncomfortable with the topic of the group, threatens Emily into leaving.
+Kindergarten teacher Emily organizes the first-time meeting of the "Daughters for Aryan Unity", an organization of white supremacist women, which includes ex-convict Leslie, small grocer owner Kim, and disgruntled retail worker Marjorie.
+The members present have various grievances against immigrants, Jews, feminists, inclusion policies such as diversity quotas, and organizations such as Black Lives Matter.
+The meeting, held in a church, is cut short when the pastor, uncomfortable with the topic of the group, threatens Emily into leaving.
 To save face, Emily decides to invite the others to her home; Leslie, Kim, and Marjorie accept.

 The four travel to Kim's store for food and drink.
 While Emily is selecting wine, Asian-American sisters Anne and Lily arrive.
-Unaware that the shop was closed, they attempt to purchase wine, but are refused service by Kim.
-Lily becomes belligerent with Kim and Leslie while Anne attempts to defuse the situation, only to be intimidated by Emily into purchasing the most expensive item available.
+Unaware that the shop was closed, they attempt to purchase wine but are refused service by Kim.
+Lily confronts Kim for refusing service, causing Emily to intervene.
+Anne attempts to defuse the situation, only to be intimidated by Emily into purchasing the most expensive item available.
 As the two sisters leave, Marjorie initiates a verbal confrontation with Anne which degenerates into violence.
-Kim arms herself with a pistol and forces the sisters out at gunpoint; while leaving Lily taunts Emily about her brother, who is currently in a county correctional facility serving time for rape.
+Kim arms herself with a pistol and forces the sisters out at gunpoint; while leaving Lily taunts Emily about her brother, who is currently in a correctional facility serving time for raping Anne.